 Error pages are kind of like internet trolls….we’ve all encountered them at some point.
 Whether you tried to find a link that doesn’t exist, or you clicked on a broken web page, these kind of messages can be net negative experience for anyone navigating a web page or app.
 The wrong error message can send a user scurrying, while the right message can turn lemons into lemonaid.

-Here’s what a basic error page might look like
+Here’s what a basic error page might say

 Pretty boring stuff, right?

 What do I do now?

 Every piece of content on your site or app is an opportunity to delight and attract users, turning your brand from an emotionless bot to an actual personality.

 Here’s what our error page at MyGift looked like before:

 Our error page had a bounce rate of 55%.
 More than half of users would leave the site, and never come back.

 55% bounce rate means lost opportunities, user apathy, and lower SEO rankings.